top of page

 "When I first met you, you were so...unformed.
 And then I spoke and bade you cast aside your shame, and Captain Flint was born into the world...that part of you that always existed yet never were you willing to allow it into the light of day.
 I was mistress to you when you needed love.
 I was wife to you when you needed understanding.
 But first and before all...I was mother.
 I have known you like no other, so I love you like no other." - Miranda to James

-Takeaway: All three characters love and respect each other, and work together to make sure they're all happy and fulfilled.
+Takeaway: All three characters love and respect each other, and they work together to make sure they're all happy and fulfilled.
 They have a shared dream they work toward.
-There's no jealousy or anger . . . until Thomas is taken, then James and Miranda unleash their wrath and get vengeance for the man they love.
+There's no jealousy or anger...until Thomas is taken, then James and Miranda seek vengeance for the man they love.

 ELIZABETH + DARCY + WICKHAM - PRIDE & PREJUDICE BY JANE AUSTEN